-Options Exercisable at Options Unexercisable at
+Options Exerciseable at Options Unexerciseable at

-Director December 31, 2015 December 31, 2015
+Director December 31, 2023 December 31, 2023

-Cam Garner 21,000 15,000
+Cam Garner 29,458 17,750

 Todd C. Brady, M.D., Ph.D.
-21,000 15,000

-Scott L. Glenn 21,000 15,000
+26,018 14,625

 Malcolm R. Hill, Pharm.D.
-21,000 15,000

-Ann D. Rhoads 21,000 15,000
+24,645 14,625

+Vickie W. Reed 8,722 16,944

 Kenneth J. Widder, M.D.
-21,000 15,000
+25,580 14,250

-Effective with our initial public offering, our board of directors has approved a compensation program for our non-employee directors.
-This program consists of annual retainer fees and long-term equity awards.
-Prior to the restatement of this program in January 2016, each non-employee director received an annual cash retainer of \$17,500 for his or her services.
-In addition, the chair of our board of directors received an additional annual cash retainer of \$17,500, the chair of the audit committee received an additional annual cash retainer of \$5,000 and the chair of the nominating and corporate governance committee received an additional annual cash retainer of \$3,750, compensation committee members received an additional cash retainer of \$3,750, compensation committee members received an additional annual cash retainer of \$2,500 and nominating and corporate governance committee members received an additional annual cash retainer of \$1,750.
-Following our initial public offering, each non-employee director who was newly elected or appointed to the board of directors received an initial grant of options to purchase 18,000 shares of our common stock, vesting in three equal annual installments on each of the first three anniversaries of the date of grant, upon such election or appointment to the board of directors, and each non-employee director received annual grants of options to purchase 9,000 shares of our common stock, vesting on the first anniversary of the date of grant.
+For the year ended December 31, 2023, each non-employee director received \$45,000 for his or her service.
+Additionally, the chair of our board of directors received an annual cash retainer of \$20,000, the chair of the audit committee received an additional annual cash retainer of \$15,000, the chair of the compensation committee received an additional annual cash retainer of \$8,000, and the chair of the nominating and corporate governance committee received an additional annual cash retainer of \$5,500.
+Audit committee members received an additional cash retainer of \$4,000 and nominating and corporate governance committee members received an additional annual cash retainer of \$4,000 and nominating and corporate governance committee members received an additional annual cash retainer of \$2,750.
+The directors have elected to forego all cash compensation for 2024.

-Effective January 2016, our board of directors approved a restated compensation program for our non-employee directors.
-Under this restated program, each non-employee director will receive an annual cash retainer of \$20,000 for his or her services.
-In addition, the chair of our board of directors will receive an additional annual cash retainer of \$17,500, the chair of the audit committee will receive an additional annual cash retainer of \$5,000 and the chair of the nominating and corporate governance committee will receive an additional annual cash retainer of \$3,500.
-Audit committee members will receive an additional cash retainer of \$3,500 and nominating and corporate governance committee members will receive an additional annual cash retainer of \$2,500 and nominating and corporate governance committee members will receive an additional annual cash retainer of \$1,750.
-Each non-employee director who was newly elected or appointed to the board of directors received an initial grant of options to purchase 18,000 shares of our common stock, vesting in three equal annual installments on each of the first three anniversaries of the date of grant, upon such election or appointment to the board of directors.
-Non-employee directors will also receive annual grants of options as follows: each non-employee director, options to purchase 15,000 shares; chair of our board of directors, an additional grant of options to purchase 3,000 shares; chair of the audit committee, an additional grant of options to purchase 2,500 shares; member of the audit committee, an additional grant of options to purchase 2,500 shares; member of the compensation committee or chair of the nominating and corporate governance committee, an additional grant of options to purchase 2,500 shares; member of the compensation committee or the nominating and corporate governance committee, an additional grant of options to purchase 2,500 shares; and member of the compensation committee or the nominating and corporate governance committee, an additional gran
+Each non-employee director who is newly elected or appointed to the board of directors will receive an initial grant of options to purchase 5,833 shares of our common stock, vesting in three equal annual installments on each of the first three anniversaries of the date of grant, upon such election or appointment to the board of directors.
+In addition, non-employee directors receive annual grants of options on the date of each annual meeting of stockholders as follows: each non-employee director, options to purchase 12,000 shares; chair of our board of directors, an additional grant of options to purchase 3,500 shares; chair of the audit committee, an additional grant of options to purchase 3,000 shares; chair of the compensation committee, an additional grant of options to purchase 1,500 shares.
+Audit committee members received an additional grant of options to purchase 1,500 shares; members of the compensation committee received an additional grant of options to purchase 750.
+All of the annual grants will vest on the first anniversary of the date of grant.
+The remaining terms of the director compensation program as in effect prior to this amendment remain unchanged.